davidagibbs/davidagibbs.github.io/index.md

 # About Me

-I am a student desperately trying to learn the basics of creating a professional looking portfolio with Github.
-This information is meant to be a placeholder to make sure my page is being updated when i want it to.
-Once I have my final information figured out hopefully this will get replaced.

-My work experince has involved a mixture of supply chain roles involving forecasting, procurement, inventory management, and ERP configuration.
-While this has all been interesting, I am currently pursuing a masters in supply chain analytics with the intent of
+I am an experienced buyer, production planner, demand planner, and ERP systems lead with a strong track record in cross-border manufacturing coordination, inventory control, and process improvement.
+These experiences have shown me my weakness in the area of analytics so I am currently pursuing a degree on that subject with the intent to turn my career in that direction.

 # Education
 - Bachelor's Degree in Marketing Communications from Abilene Christian University
-- Master's Degree in Supply Chain Analytics from California Statte University of San Marcos
+- Master's Degree in Supply Chain Analytics from California State University of San Marcos
 - APICS CPIM and CSCP certifications

-### Header 3
+- PMP CAPM project management certification

+# Experience

+Procurement: 6 years
+  - 2 years at LaCantina Doors supporting custom door production
+  - 2 years at Olli Salumeria supporting salami production
+  - 2 years at Somfy supporting electic motor production

+ERP and Production Planning
+  - 8 years at Somfy supporting electric motor production

+Demand Planning
+  - 2 years at USAopoly supporting board game development

 ```js
 // Javascript code with syntax highlighting.